 This co-designed research, successfully funded under the European grant Erasmus+ n° 2019-1-NL01-KA204-060243, enables cross-cooperation among research institutions, associations and companies.
 Through user research performed across six European countries, training packages will be developed to empower unemployed, low-skilled, older adults to benefit from off-the-shelf Internet of Things-based technologies for Smart Age-Friendly Environments.

-The project fosters and promotes social inclusion for people of all ages and genders, including individuals with cognitive or physical impairments and hugely impacts on future development policies and regulations in the European community.
-With the training open-source packages people become innovators and trailblazers in their neighbourhoods and can advocate within their community in the field of Smart Healthy Age-Friendly Environments, services and products.
+The project fosters and promotes social inclusion for people of all ages and genders, including individuals with cognitive or physical impairments and hugely impacts future development policies and regulations in the European community.

-As a research fellow I supported the creation of the multidisciplinary European team behind the project proposal, heavily contributed in the project description before project submission, and user research methods.
-During the project I co-lead the Irish team from Technological University Dublin to perform user research through usability testing, scenarios with dynamic and static verification, longitudinal research and user personas.
-I manage a team of Master and PhD researchers to develop content for the training packages and transfer knowledge across European partners as a communication manager through networking, talks and presentations.
+As a research fellow I supported the creation of the multidisciplinary European team behind the project proposal, heavily contributed to the project description before project submission, and user research methods.
+During the project, I co-led the Irish team from Technological University Dublin to perform user research through usability testing, scenarios with dynamic and static verification, longitudinal research, and user personas.